Kantai Collection: Development

 Prior to Kantai Collection, the majority of games published by DMM.com were R-18+ adult online games.
 In an effort to attract customers from a wider audience, DMM.com experimented with Kantai Collection in partnership with Kadokawa Games; by November 2013, Kantai Collection accounted for 30-40% of DMM.com's total online game business.

 Unlike other online games in Japan, Kantai Collection was designed with the intention of not requiring players to spend money or participate in "gacha" lotteries.
 The purpose of this stems from Kadokawa desiring a larger target market and to establish the game as a well-known name, eventually allowing for merchandising and sales of franchise works.

 Kensuke Tanaka, who prior to Kantai Collection was involved in the production and public relations for Final Fantasy X, XI and XIII, wished to create a game which involves historical elements while still appealing to the regular fans of DMM.com, namely fans of anime and manga culture, and this led him to the idea of developing a game centered on anthropomorphisms of warships.

 The game had several major phases of development.
 The first one was posthumously named "1st Sequence (Flash mode)", and was the original game coded on an Adobe Flash engine.
-It was discontinued on the 15th of August 2018 in anticipation of the discontinuation of flash support through the web, being followed by the "2nd Sequence (HTML5 mode)", with the entire game being ported to an HTML5 engine with several reworked elements such as a higher resolution and frame rate.
-This phase was further extended on the 17th of October 2025 with the "2nd Sequence Flight II-A mode", finally utilizing the HTTPS (SSL) security protocol instead of the basic HTTP, and incorporating a reworked fleet statistic graphic that notably finally gives player info previously only accessible through 3rd party game viewers.
+It was discontinued on August 15, 2018 in anticipation of the discontinuation of Flash support by Adobe, followed by the "2nd Sequence (HTML5 mode)" porting the entire game to an HTML5 engine with several reworked elements, such as a higher resolution and frame rate.
+This phase was further extended on October 17, 2025 with the "2nd Sequence Flight II-A mode", finally utilizing the HTTPS (SSL) security protocol instead of the basic HTTP, and incorporating a reworked fleet statistic graphic that notably finally gives player info previously only accessible through 3rd party game viewers.